stograde/stograde/docs/RECORD.md

 # Recording Assignments with `stograde record`

+## Running `stograde record`

+`stograde record` is run with at least one positional argument and any optional flags you add.
+For example, to record homework 2, you would run `stograde record hw2`.
+Multiple assignments can be recorded simultaneously - `stograde record hw2 lab4 hw16 ws23` is a valid command.

+See the [advanced usage](#advanced-usage) section for information about various flags that can be used.

+## What it Does

 In broad strokes, `stograde record` does the following:

 - Given a folder name, it `cd`'s into that folder for each student